aws/karpenter-provider-aws/website/content/en/docs/cloud-providers/AWS/launch-templates.md

 ## Important Fields

 When creating a custom launch template, the AMI and User Data are the defining characteristics.
+Instance Profile (IAM Role) and Security Group (firewall rules) are also important for Karpenter.

 ### AMI